-Ruiz has worked as a literary editor, literary event planner, and book publicist.
-She edited Nothing Ever Dies by Pulitzer Prize Winner Viet Thanh Nguyen, which was a finalist for the National Book Award in Nonfiction and the National Book Critics Circle Award in General Nonfiction.
-She is the former Saturday editor and managing editor of The Rumpus.
+Ruiz edited Nothing Ever Dies by Pulitzer Prize Winner Viet Thanh Nguyen, which was a finalist for the National Book Award in Nonfiction and the National Book Critics Circle Award in General Nonfiction.
+She is the former managing editor of The Rumpus.
+Ruiz has worked with nonprofit organizations, including The Hawkins Project and McSweeney’s, and individual clients on book manuscripts and creative projects.
 To learn more about her editorial work, go here.

-She has produced over 100 events and has worked with PEN Center USA, McSweeney’s, Black Mountain Institute, The Believer and the Last Bookstore, L.A.’s largest independent bookstore.
-In 2017, she was the festival coordinator for The Believer and Black Mountain Institute’s first ever literary festival, featuring Miranda July, Dave Eggers, Carrie Brownstein, ZZ Packer and many more.
-Additionally, she curated READINGS, a Los Angeles based reading series, which featured award winning writers and local emerging authors.
+Ruiz has produced over a hundred events and has worked with Bread Loaf Writers’ Conference, McSweeney’s, PEN America, and the Last Bookstore, L.A.’s largest independent bookstore.
+In 2017, she coordinated The Believer and Black Mountain Institute’s inaugural literary festival.
+Additionally, she curated READINGS, a Los Angeles based reading series, which featured award winning writers and emerging authors.
 To learn more about her event organizing, go here.

 In 2021, Ruiz combined her fifteen years of experience in publishing as a writer, editor, and producer and her deep interest in creativity to help individuals meet their writing goals.
 During one-on-one sessions, she guides writers through their creative process.
 Currently she works with writers outside the publishing world and her diverse client list continues to grow.